dingyongfei/zhihu/README.md

-# This is a news website project similai to Zhihu.
+# This is a news website project similar to Zhihu.